-Both Indonesia and South Korea currently have post-closing filing obligations (although the South Korean filing can be pre-closing if one of the parties has worldwide sales or assets exceeding 2 trillion Korean won and the transaction does not involve a share acquisition on an open exchange).
-It is understood that a mandatory pre-closing filing regime may be introduced in Indonesia in 2019.
-In addition, Thailand's OTCC has introduced a post-closing filing obligation for certain transactions that may 'materially reduce competition' in Thailand.
-In Indonesia, the KPPU encourages companies to consult with it voluntarily prior to closing to provide greater certainty and minimise the risk that the KPPU would take actions to impose remedies or even unwind a transaction after implementation.
-A pre-closing submission will diminish the intensity of a post-closing review but will not eliminate the need for a post-closing filing.
+certain transactions that may 'materially reduce competition' in Thailand.
+In Indonesia, the KPPU encourages companies to consult with it voluntarily prior to closing to provide greater certainty and minimise the risk of the KPPU taking actions to impose remedies or even unwind a transaction after implementation.8 A pre-closing submission will diminish the intensity of a post-closing review but will not eliminate the need for a post-closing filing.
 Similarly, in South Korea, parties may choose voluntarily to notify a transaction to the KFTC prior to closing, although this will not extinguish the requirement to notify post-closing as well.
-In Thailand, on 28 December 2018, seven notifications of OTCC supplementing the Trade Competition Act were published, clarifying the filing thresholds - if a transaction causes a significant reduction in market competition, the parties must submit a post-closing filing.
-A significant reduction in market competition happens when the total turnover of all the parties to be merged in a certain market is 1 billion baht or more but the transaction does not result in a monopoly or any business operator having a dominant position.
+In Thailand, on 28 December 2018, seven notifications of the OTCC supplementing the Trade Competition Act were published, clarifying the filing thresholds - if a transaction causes a significant reduction in market competition happens when the total turnover of all the parties to be merged in a certain market is 1 billion baht or more, but the transaction does not result in a monopoly or any business operator having a dominant position.